Kinsa/cribbage-board-app/README.md

 - [x] State Variations
 - [-] Interactive Prototype
     - [ ] If Player 1 presses the Add button, it should have the same effect as if Player 2 pressed the Clear button on their Current Points Value (can try using Figma Make to do this)
-    - [ ] EXPLORE: does the Win screen need a new game button?
 - [x] React Native Proof of Concept SVG Animation; tap to add, tap and hold to add 5, adding clears other player's Current Points Value
 - [-] Update this project to use the [tokens project](https://github.com/Kinsa/cribbage-board-app-tokens) (possibly moving away from Tailwind) and fixing application of styles in so-doing
     - [ ] Document back-porting changes from the tokens project into Figma